douglasteeple/FollowMeDNN/README.md

 I found that at least 20 epochs were required to acheive the accuracy required.
 I ran the model on an AWS instance for speed.
 A large number of steps per epoch was key to getting a better score.
 The learning rate is quite low, made possible by the nomralization steps.
 Higher learning rates caused the model to diverge as the epochs proceeded.

+I trained the model.
 Two of the 20 training curves are shown for brevity:

 <p align="center">
 <table>